nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 *{More to be added}*

 ### Use cases
-(For all use cases below, the System is MassLinkers and the Actor is the student, unless specified otherwise)
+(For all use cases below, the **System** is Mass Linkers and the **Actor** is the student, unless specified otherwise)

 **Use case 1: Add a batchmate’s information**

 **MSS**
 1. Student chooses to add a batchmate's contact.
 2. Student enters batchmate's particulars.
-3. MassLinkers adds batchmate to current list of batchmates. \
+3. Mass Linkers adds batchmate to current list of batchmates. \
    Use case ends.

 **Extensions**
 * *a.
-At any time, Student chooses to close MassLinkers.
+At any time, Student chooses to close Mass Linkers.
     * a1.
-MassLinkers updates the storage file. \
+Mass Linkers updates the storage file. \
       Use case ends.

 **Use case 2: Remove a batchmate**

 **MSS**
 1. Student requests for the list of batchmates.
-2. MassLinkers shows the current list of batchmates.
+2. Mass Linkers shows the current list of batchmates.
 3. Student requests to delete a specific batchmate in the list.
-4. MassLinkers deletes the batchmate using his or her index.
+4. Mass Linkers deletes the specified batchmate.
    \
    Use case ends.